-During the year ended December 31, 2018, \$1,205 (net of tax of \$246) (2017 - (\$3,154) (net of tax of (\$612)) was the effective portion of changes in fair value for cash flow hedges in the year.
-This amount represents unrealized net losses on derivatives and is recorded in other comprehensive income.
-The ineffective portion transferred to the consolidated statement of income was \$66 (net of tax of \$14) (2017 - \$164 (net of tax of \$34)).
+During the year ended December 31, 2019, \$2,639 (net of tax of \$230) (2018 - \$1,205 (net of tax of \$246) was the effective portion of changes in fair value for cash flow hedges in the year.
+This amount is recorded in comprehensive income and represents unrealized net gains on derivatives of \$1,124 and a further \$1,515 representing the unamortized portion of realized gains on swaps unwound during the year for which the underlying hedged instrument is still in place.
+These gains are transferred from other comprehensive income to net interest income over the remaining life of the underlying hedged instrument.
+The amount transferred to net interest income during the year was \$400 (2018 - \$nil).
+The ineffective portion of the unrealized fair value transferred to the consolidated statement of income was \$125 (net of tax of \$25) (2018 - \$66 (net of tax of \$14)).

-From time to time, the Credit Union enters into derivative transactions to economically hedge certain business strategies that do not otherwise qualify for hedge accounting, or where hedge accounting is not considered economically feasible to implement.
-During the year ended December 31, 2018, \$248 (2017 - (\$1,852)) was recorded in net interest income as unrealized changes in fair value of these derivatives.
-In addition, net interest income includes \$194 (2017 - (\$762)) in realized net losses, of which \$nil (2017 - \$nil) was released from other comprehensive income.
+From time to time, the Credit Union enters into derivative transactions to economically hedge certain business strategies that do not otherwise qualify for hedge accounting, or where hedge accounting is not considered economically feasible to implement, designated and referred to as fair value hedges.
+During the year ended December 31, 2019, \$270 (2018 - \$248) was recorded in net interest income as unrealized changes in fair value of these derivatives.
+In addition, net interest income includes \$305 (2018 - \$194) in realized net losses.